RedStoneMango/Mangrypt/README.md

 > ⚠️ **This application is currently under active development.
 Features may change, and bugs may occur.
 Use with caution.**

-**Mangrypt** is an advanced encryption application designed to protect sensitive user data.
+**Mangrypt** is a user-friendly encryption application designed to protect sensitive user data.
 It supports encryption for text, images, audio, and video, and includes a secure, fully enclosed web browser for private browsing.

 ---